Ghosts 'N Goblins (NES)

 A boring presentation and the fatuous new “undressing” gameplay concept are just accompaniment to the tepid gameplay and unresponsive controls that doom Ghosts ‘n Goblins.
 Don’t come near this abysmal cart -- but if you must, wear some protective gear.
 And underneath that, pants.
 Please.

-If you enjoyed this Ghosts 'N Goblins review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Ghosts 'N Goblins review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!